 - Additional information

 American Badger Hind Claw is cast in polyurethane resins and is Museum Quality.
 Made in the USA.
 American Badger hind claw measures 1.8 inches or 5cm.
-Taxidea taxus is the scientific name.
-Our percise can be used as a teaching tool, museum claw exhibit, home decor claw, or office decor claw.
+Our percise claw can be used as a teaching tool, museum claw exhibit, home decor claw, or office decor claw.

 Taxidea taxus is a North American badger is found in the western and central United States, northern Mexico, and south-central Canada to certain areas of southwestern British Columbia.